denisivansantoso982/JavaLatianUjiSkema/README.md

 # JavaLatianUjiSkema
-Java project for fun and training \n
+Java project for fun and training
 Scope to Person for class, or Statistical for interface

 # Class